-Currently, 32 states incentivize teachers to work in high-needs schools using either additional compensation, loan forgiveness, or both.
+According to research from the National Council for Teacher Quality in 2021, 32 states incentivize teachers to work in high-needs schools using either additional compensation, loan forgiveness, or both.
 Meanwhile, 34 states offer additional compensation, loan forgiveness, or both to incentivize teachers to teach hard-to-staff subjects.
-Discoil
+Cii